Previous happenings in the Cassin Sackett Lab:

 October 2017: New paper out in the International Journal for Parasitology on explaining parasite heterogeneity on hosts: https://doi.org/10.1016/j.ijpara.2017.07.006

-September 2017: I was recently interviewed for the blog Scientists in Stitches (part of the Craftimism project, which interfaces crafts with science).
+September 2017: Loren was interviewed for the blog Scientists in Stitches (part of the Craftimism project, which interfaces crafts with science).
 You can read about how I got into science and what I love about it--as well as what I do when I'm not sciencing!--here.

 Spring 2017: We are excited to learn that our proposal on malaria transmission across spatial and climatic gradients in Hawaii was funded by NSF through the Ecology and Evolution of Infectious Diseases program.
 Our lab is collaborating with Dina Fonseca (Rutgers), Rob Fleischer and Michael Campana (Smithsonian National Zoo), Nina Fefferman (University of Tennessee), Jeff Foster (Northern Arizona University), Marm Kilpatrick (UC Santa Cruz), and Eben Paxton (USGS Pacific Islands Research Center).